dergigi/dergigi.github.io/bitcoin/lessons/ch0-00-preface.md

 The following lessons are a distillation of what I’ve learned.
-First published as an article series titled [“What I’ve Learned From Bitcoin,”][I] what follows is something like a second edition of the original series.
+First published as an article series titled [“What I’ve Learned From Bitcoin,”][I] what follows can be seen as a second edition of the original series.

 Like Bitcoin, these lessons should not be seen as a static thing.
 I plan to work on them periodically, releasing updated versions in the future.
 I hope that this